jimeh/emacs-builds/README.md

 [jimeh/build-emacs-for-macos]: https://github.com/jimeh/build-emacs-for-macos
 [actions]: https://github.com/jimeh/emacs-builds/actions

-Nightly builds are scheduled for 2:35 UTC, based on the latest commit from the `master` branch of the [emacs-mirror/emacs][] repository.
+Nightly builds are scheduled for 2:35 UTC every night, based on the latest commit from the `master` branch of the [emacs-mirror/emacs][] repository.
 This means a nightly build will only be produced if there have been new commits since the last nightly build.

 [emacs-mirror/emacs]: https://github.com/emacs-mirror/emacs